 - Have a movie night watching some of mom or dad’s favorite Halloween classics; maybe “It’s the Great Pumpkin, Charlie Brown”.

 - Play yard games like ladder golf, croquet and cornhole under the light of solar lights and this year’s full moon.

 - Host a virtual Halloween party to show off your costume and play virtual games.

-Jennings says contact-less trick-or-treating is possible, if allowed in your area, by creating individual treat bags and leaving them on a table on your front walkways, sidewalks or any outdoor space that allows for at least 6 feet of social distance from the door.
-“It is important to remember that the person who is preparing the bags should always use good hand hygiene when putting the bag together, even though all of the treats should already be individually sealed,” he said.
+Bhooma says contact-less trick-or-treating is possible, if allowed in your area, by creating individual treat bags and leaving them outside your door.
+“Just keep in mind that the person preparing the bags should use good hand hygiene when preparing those bags, even though all treats should already be individually sealed,” he said.

 Costume and traffic safety are also important.
 According to the National Safety Council, children are more than twice as likely to be hit by a car and killed on Halloween than on any other day of the year.
 The organization recommends the following:

 - Use flashlights, glow sticks, and reflective tape on costumes so you are visible in the dark.

 - Stay on sidewalks, cross at designated intersections, and stay in well-lit areas.

 - Alcohol-based hand sanitizer should be carried and used frequently.

 - Candy collected during trick-or-treating should not be consumed until after handwashing.
 As always, a parent/guardian should check all candy to make sure it is wrapped and discard any unwrapped candy.